alexbatalov/fallout1-ce/README.md

 - **Mobile phones**: Set height to 480, calculate width according to your device screen (aspect) ratio, for example Samsung S21 is 20:9 device, so the width should be 480 * 20 / 9 = 1067.

 In time this stuff will receive in-game interface, right now you have to do it manually.

+You can use `[section]name=value` from the commandline to override values from the configuration file.
+For example:

+    % ./fallout1-ce ~/games/fallout '[preferences]brightness=2'

+Note that the CLI values will be written to `fallout.cfg`!
+Overriding values from `f1_res.ini` is not supported.

+Add `-v` to show more debug information.

 ## Contributing